Shri Guru Gobind Singhji Institute of Engineering and Technology: History

 The project was approved by the AICTE on 17 December 1981.
 The institute was registered under the Society's Act of 1960, and was fully funded by the Government of Maharashtra.

 The Sant Shri Baba Harnamji trust donated a 46 acres land for the institute.
 Hence the institute was named after the 10th Sikh Guru, Shri Guru Gobind Singhji.
 The Governing Board, with the Director of Technical Education at its helm, overlooked the completion of the project.
 In 1983 Prof. B.M.
 Naik was appointed as the first full-time director.

 In 2004, a committee headed by Dr. F. C. Kholi conducted a survey which identified three engineering colleges with potential for excellence.
 SGGSIE&T was one of the three selected institutes.
 The Government of Maharashtra took the initiative of granting autonomous status to these engineering colleges under its TEQIP program.

 Sunil Raithatha, an eminent industrialist, was nominated by the Government of Maharashtra as Chairman of the Governing Board.
 The Government has also appointed renowned personalities form business and industry, academics and its senior administrative cadre on the Governing Board.

 Governance

 The Institute has autonomy in academic, financial and administrative matters.
-Prof. Yashwant V. Joshi became the director of the institute in 2018.
+Prof. Dr. Manesh B. Kokare became the director of the institute in 2023.

 In the Eligibility Criterion of NPIU, Institute secured 59 Marks out of 63 and is selected under TEQIP for assistance.